Near-Infrared and Optical Observations of Type Ic SN 2021krf: Luminous Late-time Emission and Dust Formation: Conclusion

 \begin{enumerate}

-\item SN 2021krf has a relatively slow rising and declining time around the peak, and a broader light curve than other SNe~Ic (like SN 2007gr, SN 2020oi, and SN 1994I), although less broad than SN 2011bm and iPTF15dtg, suggesting that it has a relatively low value of $E_\mathrm{k}/M_\mathrm{ej}$.
-The light curves of SN 2021krf become flatter at late times ($t > 200$ days) than other typical SNe~Ic and $^{56}$Co radioactive decay, indicating the existence of an additional power source.
+\item SN 2021krf has relatively slower rising and declining times at early times ($t < 100$ days) than other SNe~Ic (e.g., SN 2007gr, SN 2020oi, and SN 1994I).
+Those rates are faster than in SN 2011bm and iPTF15dtg however, suggesting that SN 2021krf has a relatively low value of $E_\mathrm{k}/M_\mathrm{ej}$.
+The light curves of SN 2021krf at late times ($t > 200$\,days) decline slower than other typical SNe~Ic and $^{56}$Co radioactive decay, indicating the existence of an additional power source.

-\item With calculations performed utilizing the one-dimensional multigroup radiation hydrodynamics code STELLA for SN 2021krf we discuss two degenerate solutions characterized by C-O star masses of 3.93 and 5.74\,M$_\odot$, but with the same best-fit nickel mass of 0.11\,M$_\odot$.
+\item Calculations performed using the one-dimensional multigroup radiation hydrodynamics code STELLA imply that SN 2021krf has two degenerate solutions characterized by C-O star masses of 3.93 and 5.74\,M$_\odot$, but with the same best-fit nickel mass of 0.11\,M$_\odot$.
 The broad light curves indicate a low $E_\mathrm{k}/M_\mathrm{ej} \approx 0.2$.
-The C-O star masses of 3.93 and 5.74\,M$_\odot$ correspond to $E_\mathrm{k}$ of $0.5 \times 10^{51}$ and $1.05 \times 10^{51}$\,erg, and $M_\mathrm{ej}$ of 2.49 and 4.08\,M$_\odot$, respectively.
+The C-O star masses of 3.93 and 5.74\,M$_\odot$ correspond to $E_\mathrm{k}$ of 0.5 and $1.05 \times 10^{51}$\,erg and $M_\mathrm{ej}$ of 2.49 and 4.08\,M$_\odot$, respectively.
 The models fit the observed light curve well at $t < 40$ days, but do not at $t > 70$ days.
 Our best-fit models as well as Arnett modeling (Figure \ref{bolometric_fit_Arnett}) indicate that the photospheric phase ($t < 45$ days) of the light curves is well explained by radioactive decay alone.

 \item Optical spectroscopic monitoring shows dominant P~Cygni line profiles of Ca~II and clear [O~I] emission lines from day 71, progressively growing stronger until day 259, indicating the existence of significant amounts of O and Ca ejecta as expected from a stripped-envelope SN.
 Several Fe~II lines appear $\sim 21$ days after the SN.
 Emission in the Na~I doublet appears roughly at day 40 and increases in strength thereafter.
-NIR spectra show a strong Ca~II triplet, O~I, and S~I absorption lines and weak lines of C~I, Si~I, and Mg~I. No clear evidence of He~I lines is observed.
+NIR spectra show a strong Ca~II triplet, O~I, and C~I absorption lines and weak lines of Si~I and Mg~I. No clear evidence of He~I lines is observed.

 \item Using the {\tt SYN++} code to model the optical spectra of SN~2021krf, we estimate a photospheric velocity of 10,000\,km\,s$^{-1}$ at day 12, a typical value of Type Ic SNe at early, pre-maximum phases.
 Significant temporal changes occurred between days 12 and 71, mainly from strong absorption due to O~I and Ca~II.
 The primary contributing lines to the spectra at day 71 are Ca~II, O~I, Fe~II, Sc~II, and Na~I. Doppler shift velocities for individual ions are in the range 8000--12,000\,\kms at day 12 depending on the line elements, and they decrease to 6000--10,000\,\kms by day 71.